Skip to main content

 Typical dosing for Susvimo (ranibizumab)

-The Susvimo (ranibizumab) implant is placed into your eye during a procedure performed by a healthcare provider.
+The Susvimo (ranibizumab) implant is placed into your eye during a one-time surgical procedure.
+A trained healthcare professional will perform this procedure at an eye specialist's office.

-The typical dose is 2 mg continuously released in your eye by the implant with a refill about every 6 months.
+• Diabetic retinopathy: The typical dose that the implant delivers is 2 mg continuously into your eye over about 9 months.
+Get the implant refilled with medication about every 9 months.

 interactions